aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/powerqueryformulafunction/_index.md

 ### getGroupName() {#getGroupName--}

+<b>@deprecated.</b> Please use the 'groupName' property instead.
 Gets the name of group which contains this power query formula.

 ```javascript
 getGroupName() : string;